Yanmailde/Phrutis_MiniKeys2/README.md

 # MiniKeys2
 ![Serie1 coins](https://user-images.githubusercontent.com/82582647/185912181-afcef4e1-2c4b-4be1-be52-1e5d5a14511c.png)

-:trophy: This is the fastest program to find old Serie1 minikeys in the world.
+This is the fastest program to find old Serie1 minikeys in the world :trophy:

-## Quick start
+## :zap: Quick start

 For RTX 2070, 2080</br>
 Run: ```MiniKeys2-20xx.exe -bits 24 -a addresses.txt -d 0```</br>